 Thursday, October 8, 2015

 You hear said "Life is like a dream," but I think it's more like a movie.
-A dream is rather ethereal, whereas a movie is a succession of scenes which you can direct and edit to achieve the desired ending (posted with the post "Movie of Your Life" of Oct.
-6 in mind.)
+A dream is rather ethereal, whereas a movie is a succession of scenes which you can direct and edit to achieve the desired ending.
+Watch this Catholics Come Home "Movie of Your Life" commercial to see what I mean.

 "In today's Gospel reading from Luke 11, Jesus said to his disciples, "And I tell you, ask and you will receive; seek and you will find . . . ."
 The Lord is saying that when we ask, he hears and will definitely respond.
 He does not promise that we will receive exactly what we ask for, but whatever we receive will be good, as he later added: "What father among you would hand his son a snake when he asks for a fish?
 Or hand him a scorpion when he asks for an egg?"
 Trust in God always to receive what's best for us.